AnweshSarkar007/LangChain-Chat-with-SQL-DB/README.md

 Interact with your SQL databases using **natural language** instead of writing SQL queries.
 This project integrates **LangChain** with an **LLM (Large Language Model)** to let you ask questions like:

-👉 *“Show me the top 5 students with the highest marks in Data Science.”*
+👉   Show me the top 5 students with the highest marks in Data Science.
-👉 *“List all students in section A scoring above 85.”*
+👉   List all students in section A scoring above 85.

 The system automatically: